 On the other hand, when a CISO stays in the same position and company for a long time, its professional network becomes stale and offers less leverage over time.

-Another point is sharing industry knowledge with other consulting companies – 99 percent of the time, we’ve got the same attackers, we defend the same infrastructure types.
-We have about the same technology, and we all desire to share success stories to help others mitigate similar threats.
+Another point is sharing industry knowledge with other consulting companies – 99 percent of the time, we’ve got the same attackers and defend the same infrastructure types.
+We have about the same technology and we all desire to share success stories to help others mitigate similar threats.

-Together at Atlant Security, we also share information internally in our daily meetings, internal chats – the speed of information flow is much faster than a CISO can afford to read during their daytime job activities.
+At Atlant Security, we also share information internally in our daily meetings and internal chats – the speed of information flow is much faster than a CISO can afford to read during their daytime job activities.

-Our primary responsibility is to communicate risk to the business and provide the right tools and expertise to act accordingly.
+Our primary responsibility is communicating risk to the business and providing the right tools and expertise to act accordingly.

 Almost everyone uses one or many cloud services – businesses even migrate all their infrastructure and data to the Cloud.
 The digital transformation movement is swift, and technologies change quickly – quicker than many full-time employees are comfortable with.